tmtmtm/bashible/docs/replace_matching.md

 ##### replace_matching REGEXP STRING PATH

-Replace matching regexps in a file with a string.
+Replaces matching regexps with a string in a file.

 ```bash
 @ Editing sshd_config